 Diabetic retinopathy is one of the leading causes of blindness in adults of working age

-The LENS trial is investigating the effect of an established cholesterol-lowering medicine, fenofibrate, on retinopathy
+The LENS trial investigated the effect of an established cholesterol-lowering medicine, fenofibrate, on retinopathy

 Funded by